KasparEtter/ef1p/pages/email/email.md

 and then [connect](#simple-mail-transfer-protocol) to the mail server of each recipient.
 The username allows the mail server to determine the mailbox to which a message should be delivered.
-The hierarchical [Domain Name System](/internet/#domain-name-system) ensures that the domain name is unique, whereas the email service provider has to ensure that the name of each user is unique within its domain.
+The hierarchical [Domain Name System](/internet/#domain-name-system) ensures that the domain name is unique, whereas the mailbox provider has to ensure that the name of each user is unique within its domain.
 There doesn't have to be a one-to-one correspondence between addresses and mailboxes:
 A mailbox can be identified [by several addresses](#subaddressing), and an email sent to a single address can be delivered [to multiple mailboxes](#alias-address).